dita-ot/docs/reference/markdown/Markdown-DITA-syntax.md

   <title>Topic title</title>
 ```

-If topic ID is not defined using header_attributes, the ID is generated from title contents.
+If topic ID is not defined using header attributes, the ID is generated from title contents.

-If the Markdown document doesn't contain level 1 header, one will be generated based on YAML metadata or from document file name.
+If the Markdown document doesn’t contain a level 1 heading, one will be generated based on YAML metadata or from the document file name.

 ## Topic content

-In Markdown document all paragraphs appear inside the `body` element.
+In Markdown DITA documents, all paragraphs appear inside the `body` element.

 ```markdown
 # Topic title